odhondt/ndsar/README.md

 ## Testing

-We provide an image of a simulated 4-look image polarimetric coherency matrices (covariances in the Pauli basis) to test the filters and get familiar with the parameters.
+We provide an image of a simulated 4-look image of polarimetric coherency matrices (covariances in the Pauli basis) to test the filters and get familiar with the parameters.

 To load the image:
 ```python